This is my Ultimate Guard Retention System!

 Head.
 You always need to protect your head.
 If your opponent can punch you; then, you don’t have a strong, offensive Guard.
 By “Head”, I also mean chest, neck and collar.
 I can not let my opponent grab my collar.
 I can’t let them drive their shoulder into my jaw.
 And I can not let them place their knee on my chest and start to smash me.
 Protecting your head is a key element to maintaining a strong formidable Guard.
 If your opponent is able to control your collar, smash into your neck or hinder you from breathing in any way; then, this will be the beginning of the end of your Guard.

 Hands.
 Hands keep your frames safe.
-Hands keep your head and collar safe.
-Hands are used as hooks so that you can keep your frames pointed at your opponent.
-And as well, hands act like frames when your “Leg” Guard is passed and you need to use your “Arm” Guard to stop your opponent from smashing you.
+Plus, they keep your head and collar safe.
+As well, hands are used as hooks so that you can keep your frames pointed at your opponent.
+And finally, hands act like frames when your “Leg” Guard is passed and you need to use your “Arm” Guard to stop your opponent from smashing you.

 Frames.
 Frames are the sticks to point out at your opponent.
 These sticks are your shins, your feet and your knees.
 These are the walls that keep your opponent away from you.